heliomass/iOS-Springboard-Spacer/README.md

 ### Does the script support iOS 6 an earlier?

 Not at this current time, since the pre-iOS 7 icon sizes are smaller.
 It would be simple to add the feature if requested.

+### I don't understand how the command line works!
+If I send you a screenshot of my empty home screen, will you generate the icons for me?

+Maybe.
+Just drop me a message.